expo/appjs24-workflows-workshop-lessons/06-widgets-part2.md

 ```

 5. Remove the `android` entry from **expo-module.config.json**.

+> If you're not sure if you made all these changes, you can copy the [local module folder over to your project](/files/06/modules).

 6. In **widget-share.tsx**, let's add (or update if it's already there) the `updateWidget()` function: